Patching CS2 beta for offline multiplayer

 In order to adapt the lights to the image, the ambilight system needs to capture the images displayed on your tv.
 There are 2 main ways to do that: you can use a physical box to capture the video using an HDMI splitter and an acquisition card between your devices (Mi Box, Nvidia Shield, Xbox …) and your TV or you can use a software solution to directly stream the video from a device (PC, Android TV …).

 A few months ago, I started to search for some upscaling software to integrate into Zogwine, my media center with the goal of upscaling some of my old animes either on the fly or via some kind of preprocessing.
 I found quite a lot of projects on github, and especially the Video2X project which gathered many different projects and versions.
 So I decided to do a quick benchmark to decide which one to use.
+I would also recommend you to read this excellent article from crunchyroll’s tech blog where they did their own tests for upscaling.

 When I started to tinker with home automation and electronics a few years ago, it was common to use arduino cards to create DIY connected devices.
 You would then communicate with a central server to send and receive information.
 The communications were usually done using usb, ethernet (using an ethernet shield) or radio (2.4Ghz or 433Mhz) with projects like MySensors.